splunk/docker-splunk/docs/advanced/DISTRIBUTED_TOPOLOGY.md

     container_name: <labeling the container>
     environment:
       - SPLUNK_START_ARGS=--accept-license <required in order to start container>
+      - SPLUNK_GENERAL_TERMS=--accept-sgt-current-at-splunk-com <required in order to start container>
       - SPLUNK_INDEXER_URL=<list of each indexer's hostname>
       - SPLUNK_SEARCH_HEAD_URL= <list of each search head's hostname>
       - SPLUNK_SEARCH_HEAD_CAPTAIN_URL=<hostname of which container to make the captain>